 The APK file format is default application package format used by operating system for smart phones and tablet computers called Google Android.
 Android APK archive contains all important data to run Android application stored in it.

-The main source of applications for Android is Android Market, which is an application installed in the clean installation of Google Android.
-Android Market is also accessible via Internet browser.
+The main source of applications for Android is Google Play (Previously Android Market), which is an application installed in the clean installation of Google Android, but users can also access it through web browser.